Mount Vernon Hotel Museum & Garden

 56th Street and Madison Avenue (Sony Plaza Public Arcade)

-Website: the Sony Wonder Technology Lab » |
+The Sony Wonder Technology Lab » |

 The Museum of the City of New York